Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Problem Setting

 In practice, there are two types of anesthesiologists: regular and on-call \citep{Becker_et_al:2019, Rath_Rajaram:2022, Rath_et_al:2017}.
 Each of the former type of anesthesiologist is scheduled to work on the given day, whereas each of the latter type is effectively on standby, ready to be called to work, if necessary.
 Assigning an on-call anesthesiologist to a surgery produces a high cost in some hospitals.
 We use the parameter setting $\hreg_a=1$ to indicate that anesthesiologist $a \in A$ is on regular duty ($\hreg_a=0$ otherwise) and the setting $\hcall_a=1$ to indicate that this anesthesiologist is on call ($\hcall_a=0$ otherwise).
 Each regular-duty anesthesiologist has a preassigned work shift [$t^\text{start}_a$, $t^\text{end}_a$], where overtime occurs if/when they work beyond the scheduled end of their shift.
 In practice (e.g., at our collaborating hospital), some anesthesiologists are dedicated to cover a specific specialty, whereas some can cover a wide range of specialties.
 We refer to \ref{appdx:anes_specialty} for an example.

-Each surgery $i\in I$ has a type (e.g., cardiothoracic, breast, etc.), to which any OR dedicated to that surgery type can be assigned.
-Similarly, the assignment of an anesthesiologist to a surgery must respect the specialty required for the surgery.
+\blue{Each surgery $i\in I$ has a type (e.g., cardiothoracic, breast, etc.), and it can be assigned to any OR that can accommodate surgeries of that type.} Similarly, the assignment of an anesthesiologist to a surgery must respect the specialty required for the surgery.
 We assume that the surgery-surgeon combination is already known to mimic the current practice in many hospitals.
 (This is also a common assumption in the literature; see, e.g., \citealp{Doulabi_et_al:2014, Marques_et_al:2014, Rath_et_al:2017}).
 Thus, one can think of each $i \in I$ as a surgery-surgeon unit.
 However, this assumption does not prevent surgeons from working in any of the ORs dedicated to their specialty.
 Surgery durations are random and depend on the surgery type.
 We use $d_i$ to denote the duration of surgery $i$ and let $d:=[d_1,\ldots,d_I]^\top$ be the vector of all of the surgery durations.
 We assume that a lower bound $\dlb_i$ and upper bound $\dub_i$ of surgery duration $d_i$ are known, which is a realistic assumption recommended by our collaborators and commonly used in healthcare scheduling \citep{Denton_et_al:2010, Shehadeh_Padman:2021, Wang_et_al:2019}.
 Mathematically, the random surgery duration $D$ is a measurable function $D:\Omega\rightarrow\calS$ with measurable space $(\Omega,\calF)$, where $\calS\subseteq\R^{I}$ is the bounded support defined as $\calS=\{d\in\R^I \mid \dlb_i \leq d_i \leq \dub_i \text{ for all } i \in I\}$.
 We use $d$ to denote a realization of $D$.